 In some cases, it may be possible to use a waveguide to load the tweeter and allow operation to a lower frequency, but these can be difficult to design and build for the hobbyist constructor.
 The secondary advantage of using a waveguide is that it moves the tweeter back from the baffle, and can help to 'time align' the woofer and tweeter.
 Waveguides are discussed in the contributed article Practical DIY Waveguides (a three part article).
 Designing a waveguide that does the things you want (and none of the things you don't want is not a trivial undertaking.

-Of course, the above are suggestions, and are not intended as 'rules'.
+Of course, the points made above are suggestions, and are not intended as 'rules'.
 Many very successful commercial systems use a larger mid-bass driver, and can still perform very well.
 There will be 'disturbances' in the off-axis response (especially with low-order crossover networks), but not everyone agrees that the polar response has to be perfect over the full frequency range.
 For example, if your listening room is acoustically treated to eliminate most reflections, the off-axis response is only important if you listen off-axis.
 Room treatment can have far a greater influence on what you hear than most people realise, and while important, that's not an area where I have significant experience, and no products (whether commercial or DIY) will be discussed.

 Ultimately, while perfection is always nice to have, I don't think that any commercial loudspeaker has actually achieved 'perfection' as such.
 The same can be said for room treatment and (although to a far lesser extent) electronics.
-It's not at all difficult to design and built preamps and power amps that have distortion so far below the audible limits that they contribute little or do degradation of the sound.
+It's not at all difficult to design and built preamps and power amps that have distortion so far below the audible limits that they contribute little or no degradation of the sound.
 However, this has never stopped people from going 'one better', to the point where it can be difficult to measure any anomalies with the best equipment available.

 There is a fairly extensive look at time alignment (Phase, Time and Distortion in Loudspeakers), but it's largely from a purely theoretical standpoint.
 In reality, people often go to great lengths to set the tweeter further back than the midrange driver to ensure that the acoustic centres of the drivers are aligned properly, but this can cause other issues - especially diffraction.
 If a horn or waveguide is used for the tweeter, this might be sufficient to move the acoustic centre so it's in line with the midrange, but doing so does not automatically mean the system will sound any better.